mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 Through a combination of advanced alloys, EM shielding, and electronic countermeasures, the starship is difficult to detect via electromagnetic radiation and subspace sensors.
 While not a true cloaking device, these vessels can sneak into star systems entirely undetected.
 Like a cloaking device, utilizing the EM shielding and ECM systems on board requires a Dexterity + Engineering task with a Difficulty of 2.
 If this task is successful, the maximum Power rating of the ship is reduced by 2 to represent the power usage of the systems and “running silent,” and shields are deactivated.
 All tasks to detect the stealthy starship have their Difficulty increased by 1.
 There are no restrictions on weapons fire from the ship using this talent.

 ### Specialized Crew (Command)
 Rare in The Alliance, a starship with a specialized crew has had personnel assigned to it primarily from a specific division.
 During an adventure, if the players wish to introduce supporting characters, they may not use more than half their ship’s Crew Support rating on characters from divisions outside of the ship’s specialty.
-An example of this is the Crossfield class that is specialized with the Science division and is Scale 4.
+An example of this is the Crossfield class that is specialized with the Science division and is Size 4.
 This means that only two crew points could be used for supporting characters from the Command or Operations divisions, while the other two could be used only for the Science division.

 ### Specialized Crew (Operations)
 Rare in The Alliance, a starship with a specialized crew has had personnel assigned to it primarily from a specific division.
 During an adventure, if the players wish to introduce supporting characters, they may not use more than half their ship’s Crew Support rating on characters from divisions outside of the ship’s specialty.
-An example of this is the Crossfield class that is specialized with the Science division and is Scale 4.
+An example of this is the Crossfield class that is specialized with the Science division and is Size 4.
 This means that only two crew points could be used for supporting characters from the Command or Operations divisions, while the other two could be used only for the Science division.

 ### Specialized Crew (Science)
 Rare in The Alliance, a starship with a specialized crew has had personnel assigned to it primarily from a specific division.
 During an adventure, if the players wish to introduce supporting characters, they may not use more than half their ship’s Crew Support rating on characters from divisions outside of the ship’s specialty.
-An example of this is the Crossfield class that is specialized with the Science division and is Scale 4.
+An example of this is the Crossfield class that is specialized with the Science division and is Size 4.
 This means that only two crew points could be used for supporting characters from the Command or Operations divisions, while the other two could be used only for the Science division.

 ### Tachyon Detection Field
 The ship is equipped with a field generator that projects a cloud of tachyons around it.
 Activating the field generator requires a Dexterity + Engineering task with a Difficulty of 2, assisted by the ship’s Sensors + Science, and has a Power requirement of 2.
 The field remains active until the ship moves.
 While the field is active, the ship is notified of any cloaked vessels that are within or pass into Close range.
 The ship may attack a cloaked target within the field, though the Difficulty for the attack is increased by 2.